icon-project/documentation/score/writing-score.md

 The SCORE execution runtime will find `main_score` class in the `main_module`.py to load and execute it on the ICON network.

-If you want to point `main_module` as submodule, you can specify the module name like below.
+If you want to make `main_module` point to a submodule, you can specify the module name as below.
 ```json
 {
     "version": "0.0.1",